Introduction

 The Patient’s Right to Choose

 Every person has the right to decide who will give them hospice care.
-This choice is protected by law and means that patients can choose a hospice that feels right.
-It's like choosing a friend to trust with something especially important.
+This choice is protected by law and means that patients can choose a right hospice.
+It’s like choosing a friend to trust with something especially important.

 Understanding the Medicare